davidholiday/ZITS/README.md

     long numTokensL = 1000000000;
     ZITS zkClusterClient = new ZITS(zkConnectS, zkNodeBasePathS, numTokensL);

-creates a client that assumes the zookeeper instance at `localhost:2181, `the path` /OTM/AtomicLong/cluster` has an initialized token field of `1000000000` tokens.
+creates a client that assumes the zookeeper instance at `localhost:2181` , the path `/flarp/schmoo/stuff/foo` has an initialized token field of `1000000000` tokens.

 troubleshooting